opawar600/PythonRESTFulAPI/Flask/README.md

 Following are the dependencies to build and execute the application.

+Install and activate the virtual environment before you execute any of the files.
+Make sure thet the dependencies are installed in venv.
+[Guide to install virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ### Framework : Flask and HTML
 > pip install Flask